-If a child is made subject to a Child Protection Plan it may be more relevant for the class teacher or Headteacher to attend the subsequent core group meetings and they will be given appropriate support around safeguarding issues by the DSL.
+If a child is made subject to a Child Protection Plan it may be more relevant Head of Lower/Upper School to attend the subsequent core group meetings.
+Both Heads of site are DSLs.

 If a child is made subject to a Child Protection Plan this will be clearly signposted in his/her main file but confidential records will not be kept in the main file, these will be securely stored separately.